Deir el-Ballas: Structures

+South Palace

-Finally, "the southern extent of the settlement at Deir el-Ballas was marked by a large, rectangular mud-brick platform.
+According to Lacovara, "the southern extent of the settlement at Deir el-Ballas was marked by a large, rectangular mud-brick platform.
 Reisner [head of the Hearst expedition in 1900-1901] called this the ‘South Palace’, but it is clearly non-residential in character.
 Situated at the top of the hill, far from the rest of the settlement, it enjoyed commanding views of the Nile and surrounding countryside.
 The building has a wide terrace, fronting an elevated platform measuring about 40m wide and 150m long, with a broad flight of stairs leading to the top.
 Though the upper section of the platform, which has been all but destroyed by centuries of looting, probably supported reed structures or tents rather than a substantial construction.
 The design and location of the ‘South Palace’ suggest that, rather than a palace, it was an observation tower, keeping watch over the river and the southern approach to the settlement, and monitoring traffic entering the settlement.
 It was also an ideal post from which to watch the movement of the Theban fleet."

+Other Facilities

+North Wadi settlement

+Within a group of houses north of the North Palace was found a clay oven 45 cm in diameter and 55 cm tall, similar to ovens found in other villages like Amarna.